| Feature | Elicit | Microsoft Copilot |

 | Rating | ★★★★★ 4.5 | ★★★★☆ 4.2 |

-| Key Feature 1 | Literature review | Microsoft 365 integration |
+| Key Feature 1 | Literature review | Microsoft 365 Integration |

-| Key Feature 2 | Data extraction | Web search |
+| Key Feature 2 | Data extraction | AI-Powered Web Search |

-| Key Feature 3 | Paper summarization | Image generation |
+| Key Feature 3 | Paper summarization | Image Generation |

 Reach buyers comparing Elicit and Microsoft Copilot.
 High-intent traffic, direct conversions.